-Application for Graduate Area Comprehensive Exam (Deadlines for 2013-2014: Oct 16, Feb 12): The exam tests the breadth and depth of your historical knowledge.
+Application for Graduate Area Comprehensive Exam (Deadlines for 2015-2016: June 4, Oct 15, Feb 11): The exam tests the breadth and depth of your historical knowledge.
 You will find more information at http://wwwjsumsedu/graduateschool/graduate-area-comprehensive-examination-gace/.
 The form will only be accepted if:

-- You have completed any requirements from your admission into the program. - Any incompletes have been resolved and removed. - You have passed the Graduate English Competency Exam or English 500 with a B or higher. - You have completed at least 24 credits with a GPA of at least 3.0.
+- You have completed any requirements that were conditions for your admission into the program. - Any incompletes have been resolved and removed. - You have passed the Graduate English Competency Exam or English 500 with a B or higher. - You have completed at least 18 hours of coursework (including 545 and, for thesis students, 546) with a GPA of at least 3.0.

-Committee Approval Form: To complete your thesis or project, you must have a thesis or project advisor and a committee.
-Both the graduate advisor and the department chair must approve your thesis or project advisor and committee members.
-Your thesis or project advisor must be a History department faculty member who is knowledgeable in your research area and with whom you are able to work well.
-Your committee must have two additional members of the history faculty and an additional faculty member who is not a historian but is a member of the JSU graduate faculty.
+Committee Approval Form: To complete your thesis or project, you must have a thesis or project chair and a committee.
+Both the graduate advisor and the department chair must approve your thesis or project chair and committee members, and the chair and members must be agreeable to serving.
+Your thesis or project chair must be a History department faculty member who is knowledgeable in your research area and with whom you are able to work well.
+A thesis committee must have at least two additional members of the history faculty and an additional faculty member who is not a historian but is a member of the JSU graduate faculty.
+A project committee must have at least one additional member of the history faculty and an additional faculty member who is not a historian but is a member of the JSU graduate faculty.
 Before they sign the Committee Approval Form, all prospective committee members must have read and approved of your thesis or project proposal.
+You will not be eligible to register for either History 590 or History 591 until the Committee Approval Form has been submitted.